 After Shah Abdul Karim, many references to this city can be traced in Sindh literature.
 Mir Muhammad Masum Bakhari (d.
 1606 CE), the great historian and poet of Sindh, also narrated this story under the title Masnawi Husn-o-na’az in Persian sometime around 1594 CE.

 Besides, Mian Shah Inayat (d.
 1719 AD) and Shah Abdul Latif Bhitai (d.
 1752 AD) also narrate the famous Sussui-Punhun folklore in their poetry using various variations in the spelling and pronunciation of Bhambore such as “Bhombore” or “Banbhore”, which are still used by the people of Sindh.

-However, the origin and history of Bhambore is mostly unclear and its location controversial.
+However, the origin and history of Bhambore are mostly unclear and its location is controversial.
 For example, David Ross thought the ruins of Bhambore were “Deebal”.
 Sir Henry George Elliot and Alexander Cunningham regard it as the ancient ‘Barbarican’, which, according to Maris Erythraea, author of the Periplus, was a seaport in the delta in the time of Alexander (c.
 324 BC).

-At Bhambore there are ruins of great antiquity, comprising ramparts, bastions, towers and houses, showing at once a large population and traces,” wrote David Ross in his book, Land of Five Rivers and Sindh: Sketches Historical. and Descriptive when he first saw the place in the 19th century AD.
+At Bhambore there are ruins of great antiquity, comprising ramparts, bastions, towers, and houses, showing at once a large population and traces,” wrote David Ross in his book, Land of Five Rivers and Sindh: Sketches Historical. and Descriptive when he first saw the place in the 19th century AD.